isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

 This is a semi-philosophical meta-rule, which needs many supporting concrete rules.
-We need it as a umbrella for the more specific rules.
+We need it as an umbrella for the more specific rules.

 Summary of more specific rules: